vinaygopinath/androidtutorial/app/views/twitter-client-tutorial/_plugin_installation.html.md

 After downloading mentioned files, you can proceed as follows :

-* Copy all the extracted files from the plugin.zip to the dropins directory under **[Unzipped Android SDK Directory] -> [Eclipse Home Folder] -> dropins** directory.
+* Copy all the extracted files from the plugin.zip to the dropins directory under **[Unzipped Android SDK Directory] -> [Eclipse Home Folder] -> dropins**.
 The dropins directory exists for you to manually 'drop' an Eclipse plugin there.

+> Ensure to put the extracted content directly under dropins directory.
+Please do not paste the content inside a new folder/directory under dropins, else the plugin will fail to work for you.

 In the example below, the SDK Directory is 'adt-bundle-mac-x86_64-20131030', inside it there is 'eclipse' directory with 'Eclipse' executable & 'dropins' directory.
 All the extracted files are already copied inside the dropins directory.

 <%= image_tag "twitter-client/dropins-location.png", alt: "Dropins with all the jars copied", title: "Dropins with all the jars copied" %>